rust-lang/lang-team/src/frequently-requested-changes.md

 overhead to hurt performance too much for a wide variety of code.
 As a result, Rust defaults to having overflow checking only for debug builds, while release builds have overflow checking off by default.
-(In release builds, numeric overflow wraps, but code cannot count on this behavior, and projects can turn on overflow checking in release mode.)
+(In release builds, numeric overflow wraps, but code cannot count on overflow checking being disabled even in release builds, as projects can turn on overflow checking in release builds.)

 We've thought about this choice many times, and we're open to considering changes to this default based on benchmarks.
 If, on some Rust targets, overflow